sagemathinc/cowasm/README.md

 ### Contact

-Email [wstein@cocalc.com](mailto:wstein@cocalc.com) if you find this interesting and want to help out. **This is an open source BSD licensed project.**
+Email [wstein@cocalc.com](mailto:wstein@cocalc.com) if you find this interesting and want to help out. **This is an open source 3\-clause BSD licensed project.**

-There is a related project https://github.com/sagemathinc/jsage that is GPL licensed, and has a goal related to https://sagemath.org.
+There is a related project https://github.com/sagemathinc/jsage that is GPLv3 licensed, and has a goal related to https://sagemath.org.